BuiTanLan/ecommerce-microservices/readme.md

 This project is still in progress and I update it to the latest technologies continuously.

 ## Plan
-> This project is in progress, New features are added over time.
+> This project is in progress, New features will be added over time.

 I will try to register some [Issues](https://github.com/mehdihadeli/e-commerce-microservices/issues) for my `TODO` works, just to not forget and also for tracking my works in future.